 - Stages 3 & 4 - deepest and most restorative sleep, particularly stage 4, where blood pressure drops, breathing becomes slower, muscles relax, tissue growth and repair occurs, energy is restored and various hormones are released.

-Top 4 herbs that can help to support healthy sleep
+Top 4 herbs and nutrients that can help support healthy sleep

-- Zizyphus – traditionally used in Chinese medicine as a sedative for the relief of sleeplessness.
-Zizyphus exerts an inhibitory effect on glutamate mediated excitatory pathways in the brain, assisting sleep.
+- Zizyphus – traditionally used in Chinese medicine to relieve sleeplessness, improve sleep quality and maintain refreshing sleep.
+Zizyphus exerts an inhibitory effect on glutamate mediated excitatory pathways in the brain.
+See Sleep Ease.